 Unlike many energy companies, which now waive exit fees, insurance providers pile on arbitrary admin fees - sometimes even to make the minutiae of changes - and usually only offer annual contracts, with cancellation fees.

-How Digital Risks is different
+How Superscript is different

 At Superscript, we embrace flexibility.
 We understand that your business needs to be agile, adapting to fast-moving internal and external pressures.
 We recognise that the cover you need may change from one month to another.
 You can take advantage of the Superscript perk through the Perks section of our Revolut Business web app following the simple instructions to get started.